Itz-Ayushi/time-series-forecasting-deep-learning/README.md

 ## 📈 Key Observations
 - **Sequence Memory:** The Custom GRU and LSTM consistently outperform the MLP by maintaining a hidden state that captures temporal dependencies.
-- **Window Impact:** The ablation study highlights that a window size that is too small leads to underfitting, whereas a window too large can introduce noise, as seen in the Electricity dataset.
+- **Window Impact:** The ablation study highlights that a window size that is too small leads to underfitting, whereas a window too large can introduce noise.
 - **Error Trends:** Models tend to struggle with extreme peak values in the electricity data, likely due to the MSE loss function favoring "safer" mean-centric predictions.

 ---